RSCC Policies & Guidelines

 Subject: General Travel

-The following policy applies to the travel of all employees (including temporary part-time hourly) in the performance of their official duties.
-Provisions of this policy also may apply to individuals other than employees who are authorized to travel at institutional expense.
-Authorization for travel will not be granted and expenses will not be reimbursed unless the travel is made and reimbursement claimed in accordance with this policy and any approved exceptions herein.
-Procurement cards may be used for the payment of registration fees and required advance payments for airline or hotel payments.
-Procurement cards may not be used for expenses incurred during actual travel time except in instances of team/group travel.
+The following policy applies to the travel of all employees of the institutions governed by the Tennessee Board of Regents (TBR), as well as members of the Board staff, in the performance of their official duties.
+Provisions of this policy also may apply to individuals other than employees who are authorized to travel at institutional, or Board expense.
+Specific provisions of the policy also address the travel of Board members, pursuant to T.C.A. § 4-3-1008.
+Authorization for travel will not be granted and expenses will not be reimbursed unless the travel is made and reimbursement claimed in accordance with this policy and any approved exceptions hereto.
+Procurement cards may be used for the payment of hotels, registration fees and airlines.
+Procurement cards may not be used for meals, incidentals incurred during actual travel time except in instances of team/group travel.
+Procurement cards may not be used for personal expenses.

 - General Provisions

-- No authorization for travel by any employee shall be granted, and no reimbursement for travel expenses shall be made, except in accordance with the provisions of these policies and procedures.
+- No authorization for travel by any employee shall be granted, and no reimbursement for travel expenses shall be made, except in accordance with the provision of this policy.
 Reimbursement for travel expenses shall be limited to expenses incurred upon travel authorized in advance in accordance with Section II.

 Travel forms have been linked within this policy and are also available in the Travel Guide on the Business and Finance web page and in Jaggaer.